supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 | Status | ☑️      | ✅           | 	☑️    | ✅      | 	❌       | 	❌          | 	❌        | ❌           | ❌         |

 > Note: iOS support is experimental and needs feedback
+>
+> ☑️ = Has no support for neither Google and Apple authentication, relies on gotrue-kt for OAuth.

 <details>